grking8/homepage/_posts/2019-02-12-python-imports-101.md

 In reality, any preinstalled Python interpreter should not be used for development work.

-However, in this post we will do so to avoid the extra step of installing and using our own interpreter in a virtual envrionment.
+However, in this post we will do so to keep things as simple as possible and concentrate on imports.

 On a clean Ubuntu OS, there is a Python 2 interpreter, e.g.